Civilian casualty ratio: World War II

+Cold war and post-Soviet wars

 Korean War

 The median total estimated Korean civilian deaths in the Korean War is 2,730,000.
 The total estimated North Korean combatant deaths is 213,000 and the estimated Chinese combatant deaths is over 400,000.
 In addition to this the Republic of Korea combatant deaths is around 134,000 dead and the combatant deaths for the United Nations side is around 49,000 dead and missing (40,000 dead, 9,000 missing).
 The estimated total Korean war military dead is around 793,000 deaths.
-The civilian-combatant death ratio in the war is approximately 2:1 or 67%.
+The civilian-combatant death ratio in the war is approximately 3:1 or 75%.
 One source estimates that 20% of the total population of North Korea perished in the war.

 Vietnam War

 The Vietnamese government has estimated the number of Vietnamese civilians killed in the Vietnam War at two million, and the number of NVA and Viet Cong killed at 1.1 million—estimates which approximate those of a number of other sources.
 This would give a civilian-combatant fatality ratio of approximately 2:1, or 67%.
 These figures do not include civilians killed in Cambodia and Laos.
 However, the lowest estimate of 411,000 civilians killed during the war (including civilians killed in Cambodia and Laos) would give a civilian-combatant fatality ratio of approximately 1:3, or 25%.
 Using the lowest estimate of Vietnamese military deaths, 400,000, the ratio is about 1:1.